Airbus BelugaXL

-The Airbus A330-743L BelugaXL is a large transport aircraft based on the Airbus A330-200F built by Airbus to supplement and potentially replace the original Airbus Beluga to transport very large aircraft components, such as wings.
+The Airbus A330-743L BelugaXL is a large transport aircraft based on the Airbus A330-200F built by Airbus.
+Airbus announced the retirement of the Beluga fleet in 2025.
+The BelugaXL fleet will be the sole transporter of components for Airbus from mid-2027.
 The aircraft made its first flight on 19 July 2018, and received its type certification on 13 November 2019.
 The BelugaXL entered service with Airbus Transport on 9 January 2020.

 Development

 By 2013, the five original BelugaSTs could not cope with Airbus production growth, and the manufacturer evaluated the Antonov An-124 and An-225, Boeing C-17 and Dreamlifter, and A400M, before choosing to modify one of its own aircraft.
 The programme was launched in November 2014 to build five aircraft to replace the five existing BelugaSTs; the design freeze was announced on 16 September 2015.
 The program cost is €1 billion for development and production.